drkstr101/CartoonifyIt/README.md

 See the [Project Inception Document](docs/project-inception.md) for more details on the project mission and timelines.

 This project is a work in progress.
-The master branch is set to the `0.1.1` release which my serve as starting point for building your own android native activities in rust.
+The master branch is set to the [0.1.1](https://github.com/drkstr101/CartoonifyIt/releases/tag/v0.1.1) release which my serve as starting point for building your own android native activities in rust.
 When launched, you should be present you with a blank window and the application title.

+Active development is currently

 # Getting started